pnzrkmpfwgn/CMPE342_DB/README.md

 On your Server Explorer tab you will see Database.mdf.
 You can right click on it and select "Add New Table".
 ![18](https://user-images.githubusercontent.com/61189367/176324168-8634b8a8-04e7-41bb-b41f-fe4f91e842a3.JPG)

-After Select Add New Table you will be greeted with this where you can type the table properties to below and create your table and see if its working on webform1.
+After Selecting Add New Table you will be greeted with this where you can type the table properties to below and create your table and see if its working on webform1.
 ![19](https://user-images.githubusercontent.com/61189367/176324367-2f6dc836-8d67-4fe9-93ee-3415a1c47d02.JPG)